AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 Crampons vs. Microspikes

-Crampons and microspikes are both used to provide extra traction on snow and ice.
+Now, to compare Microspikes (traction devices, ice cleats, etc.) with Crampons... both Microspikes and Crampons are used to provide extra traction on snow and ice.
 The differences between them lie primarily in design.

 Crampons are burly, with two steel plates connected by a metal bar and large, aggressive spikes.
 Crampons provide excellent traction for snow and ice climbing on steep terrain (45 degrees and higher).
 Some Crampons work with hiking boots and running shoes, but many require mountaineering boots to attach to and are meant for technical terrain.